 It is very rare that we would consider exclusion for any pupil.
-Information about exclusion is part of the school's Behaviour and Anti-Bullying Policy, which can be found at www.gorseybank.org.uk.
+Information about exclusion can be found in school's Behaviour and Anti-Bullying Policy and Exclusion Policy, which can both be found at www.gorseybank.org.uk.

 ATTENDENCE